 Before Spring Break, students meet with their three readers to receive critical comments on the final QP and discuss its transformation into a twenty-minute presentation.

 The Graduate Symposium

 Some students choose to pursue additional language work beyond the program requirements.
 Beyond the required languages, a maximum number of two additional language courses may be applied to the degree.
-Such additional language work may not count towards the eight required graduate seminars.
+Such additional language work may not count towards the seven required graduate seminars.
 Additional language work may be taken for a letter grade, pass/fail, or audit as determined by the instructor at the time of enrollment.
 Only language classes taken for a letter grade may be applied to the twelve classes required to complete the degree (to a maximum of two).